bernardo-sb/sword-health-mle-challange/docs/Question_2b.md

 ## Problem/Motivation

 Physical Therapists (PTs) currently manually draft messages to patients following each therapy session, based on session results and predefined guidelines.
 This process is time-consuming and inconsistent in quality.
-Automating message generation will streamline PT workflows and ensure high-quality, empathetic, and engaging communication with patients.
+Automating message generation will streamline PT workflows and ensure high-quality, empathetic and engaging communication with patients.

 ### Motivation